Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 where the expectation term $\Expectation_{\ObjFun^{(\LevFid)}(\DesignVar)} [\cdot]$ considers multiple levels of fidelity $\LevFid = 1,...,\MaxLevFid$.
-Similarly to the ES acquisition function, the computation of the expectation in Equation \eqref{e:MFES} is not possible in closed-form and requires an intensive procedure to provide a reliable approximation.
+Similarly to the entropy search acquisition function, the computation of the expectation in Equation \eqref{e:MFES} is not possible in closed-form and requires an intensive procedure to provide a reliable approximation.

 The Multifidelity Max-Value Entropy Search (MFMES) acquisition function can be formulated extending the max-value entropy search to a multifidelity setting as follows \cite{TakenoAl2020}: